Varicose Vein Treatment in New York

 - Taking birth control or other hormone therapies

-Treatment Options for Varicose Vein Disease
+Health Care & Medical Treatment Options for Varicose Vein Disease

-There are various treatments available to treat varicose veins, from small at-home measures that may relieve some of your symptoms, to minimally invasive techniques that offer permanent solutions to rid you of your varicose veins for good.
+There are various treatments available to treat varicose veins, from small at-home measures that may relieve some of your symptoms to minimally invasive techniques that offer permanent solutions to rid you of your varicose veins for good.

 Diagnosing Varicose Veins

 Your doctor may also recommend an ultrasound or venogram to evaluate your blood flow to ensure that your varicose veins are not caused by another medical issue, such as a blood clot.
-If another issue is found, your doctor may recommend a different type of treatment to resolve the underlying issue.
+If another issue is found, your doctor may recommend a different type of vein surgery to resolve the underlying issue.

-Microphlebectomy is a varicose vein treatment used to remove veins that are causing issues.
+Microphlebectomy is a vein treatment used to remove varicose veins that are causing issues.
 During this procedure, a small incision is made near the affected vein, and a small hook is used to remove the vein, effectively eliminating it from causing problems in the future.
 Once removed, healthy veins take over the transfer of blood flow back to the heart.